battle-tactics-strategies

 Direct Eye Attack

-The most straightforward technique was to throw a pinch of powder directly into an opponent’s eyes during close‑quarters combat.
+The most straightforward technique: throw a pinch of powder directly into an opponent’s eyes during close combat.
 This was often performed as a follow‑up to a feint or a block.
 A ninja might clap his hands together with powder in one palm, creating a cloud at the enemy’s face.
-Alternatively, he could use a short, hollow bamboo tube (fukiya) to blow powder from a safe distance.
-The effect was immediate and violent—the victim would instinctively shut their eyes, cough, and become disoriented, providing a window for the ninja to strike or flee.
+Alternatively, he could use a fukiya to blow powder from a safe distance.
+The effect was immediate and violent—the victim would instinctively shut their eyes, cough, and become disoriented, providing a window to strike or flee.
+Some techniques involved shouting to cause the enemy to open their mouth slightly, ensuring inhalation of particles.

 Area Denial and Smoke Screens

-Larger quantities of powder could be thrown onto the ground or into a campfire to create a choking, blinding cloud.
-This tactic was used to close off a corridor or to obscure an escape route.
-By mixing powder with water, the ninja could create a paste that, when smeared on a door handle or weapon, would surprise the next person to touch it.
-The same powder could be scattered on the path of a pursuing enemy, causing them to inhale it or trip over the slippery residue.
+Larger quantities could be thrown onto the ground or into a campfire to create a choking, blinding cloud.
+This tactic closed off a corridor or obscured an escape route.
+By mixing powder with water, the ninja created a paste that, when smeared on a door handle or weapon, would surprise the next person to touch it.
+Powder scattered on a path caused pursuing enemies to inhale it or slip on the residue.
+In one documented use, ninjas at the Battle of Nakase in 1573 spread ash mixed with ground glass along a narrow mountain trail, allowing them to ambush a superior force.

 Combination with Other Ninja Tools

 Blinding powders were often integrated with other equipment.
-For example, a ninja might attach a small packet of powder to a shuriken or a makibishi (caltrop).
-When the caltrop was stepped on, the packet ruptured, releasing the powder.
-Similarly, a kyoketsu-shoge (a hook and rope tool) could be used to snag an enemy and then shake powder into his face.
-These combinations ensured that even failed direct attacks could create an advantage.
+A small packet of powder could be attached to a shuriken or a makibishi (caltrop)—when stepped on, the packet ruptured, releasing the agent.
+Similarly, a kyoketsu-shoge (hook and rope tool) could snag an enemy, then be shaken to release powder into his face.
+Some fukiya darts were hollowed and filled with lime dust; when the dart struck, the impact burst the container.
+These combinations ensured that even failed direct attacks created an advantage.

 The Art of Smoke Generation